hellstorm-software/Kult-Rising/readme.md

 - created noclip cutscene
 - connected stocking shelves to game sequence
 - updated flashlight options to have "hold" as the first option
+- updated flashlight light to be more realistic (and brighter)
 - updated gas station interior
     - added cash register
     - added register shield